Pseudo-Labeling for Massively Multilingual Speech Recognition: Performance on Common Voice

-Table \ref{all_results_table} lists the performance of the multilingual model averaged over all CV languages in various settings.
-Table \ref{vp_results_table} reports the same information for CV languages that are in VP.
+Table \ref{all_results_table} lists the performance of the multilingual model averaged over all CV languages in various settings.\footnote{Detailed per-language training logs and decoded outputs for all 60 languages can be found at \url{ https://dl.fbaipublicfiles.com/wav2letter/mling_pl/supplementary.zip}.} Table \ref{vp_results_table} reports the same information for CV languages that are in VP.
 All results for CV are reported using greedy decoding in terms of character error rate (CER), as suggested in~\cite{ardila2020common}.

-In addition to the base model (trained only on CV), we report performance when the VP audio with the final PLs are added back into the training set, either by fine-tuning the model already trained on CV (``+ all PLs (fine-tune)'') or by training a model from scratch on CV+VP (``+ all PLs (from scratch)'').
-We only report results for the large model when training it from scratch on CV+VP, as the large model overfit to CV after a few epochs.
+In addition to the base model (trained only on CV), we report performance when the VP audio with the final set of PLs is added back into the training set, either by fine-tuning the model already trained on CV (``+ all PLs (fine-tune)'') or by training a model from scratch on CV+VP (``+ all PLs (from scratch)'').
+We only report results for the large model when training it from scratch on CV+VP, as the large model overfit to CV after a few epochs (see Fig.~\ref{fig:dev_curve_all}, ``CV (large)'').
 Test CER is measured by selecting the checkpoint with the best average validation CER across all languages.
-While performance is degraded on average (Fig.~\ref{fig:dev_curve_all}), it is greatly improved for the VP languages (Fig.~\ref{fig:dev_curve_vp}), with the best results achieved training a larger model from scratch.
+While performance is degraded on average (Fig.~\ref{fig:dev_curve_all}), it is greatly improved for the VP languages (Fig.~\ref{fig:1}), with the best results achieved training a larger model from scratch.

+The degradation for CV languages on average can be explained by the fact that VP is much larger than CV, leading to an imbalance in favor of the 19 languages in (CV languages~$\cap$~VP languages).
+If we then fine-tune the models trained on CV+VP on \textit{only} CV (``$\hookrightarrow$ fine-tune on CV only''), they not only still have improved performance over the base model when averaging over the VP languages, but also close the gap when averaging over all CV languages.

 We also train a monolingual model for each language separately using the same hyperparameters as the multilingual model, and report the performance of those models along with the performance of the multilingual model when fine-tuned using only labeled data for that language (``supervised fine-tuning'') or, when unlabeled data is available (Table \ref{vp_results_table}), using both labeled and unlabeled data for that language (``slimIPL fine-tuning'').
 For monolingual models, or multilingual models with monolingual fine-tuning, the test CER is measured using the checkpoint with the best validation CER.
 There is still a large gap between the base model and fine-tuned models (see e.g. Greek in Table \ref{greek_results_table}), but the gap is reduced for the VP languages when training on the pseudo-labeled data.